Malaria

 Malaria is no joke.
 Strains vary in potency, but you will want to make sure that you steer clear of all of them.
 Browse the articles below for information on both prevention and treatment.

-wormwood malaria prevention
+wormwood tea to treat malaria

 Not long ago, we wrote in our malaria myths and facts article that malaria cannot be treated or prevented with herbal remedies.
 Now we have articles surfacing in the press that suggest wormwood tea may be an effective weapon against malaria.
 So what is the deal?
 Are herbal remedies legit?
 In this post, we will [...]